TTR-IND/detritusd/README.md

    Stall Information)](https://docs.kernel.org/accounting/psi.html)
-   signal crosses a real stall threshold — meaning a process is *actually* waiting on memory, not just "memory usage is high" — detritus freezes (`SIGSTOP`) the least-recently-useful large process and trickles its memory into ZRAM, then resumes it the moment pressure clears.
+   signal crosses a real stall threshold — meaning a process is *actually* waiting on memory, not just "memory usage is high" — detritusd freezes (`SIGSTOP`) the least-recently-useful large process and trickles its memory into ZRAM, then resumes it the moment pressure clears.
 This is the emergency fallback, not the normal mode of operation.

-Both mechanisms are designed so that "the daemon itself causing thrashing" is structurally impossible, not just unlikely — see the comments in `detritus.c` for the reasoning behind each design choice.
+Both mechanisms are designed to make the daemon itself an unlikely source of any new problem: `MADV_COLD` is a soft hint the kernel schedules on its own timeline, so it cannot force the kind of repeated eviction-and-refault cycle that would actually be called "thrashing" — what it targets instead is preventing the freeze a process experiences when it's the one caught waiting on memory under real pressure.
+See the comments in `detritus.c` for the reasoning behind each design choice.

 ## Status